openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 openMINDS instances
 ###################

-openMINDS instances should be provided as JSON-LD documents (file extension: ``*.jsonld``) and comply to the openMINDS schema type they reference.
+openMINDS metadata instances should be provided as JSON-LD documents (file extension: ``*.jsonld``) and comply to the openMINDS schema type they reference.
 In the following we will demonstrate how to create openMINDS instances for simple examples.

 Creating a minimal instance
 ###########################

 Let us start be creating a "Person" instance.
 For this, we first need to check the constraints defined in the `"Person" schema <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html>`_.

-The "Person" schema demands only one required property, named `"givenName" <https://openminds-documentation.readthedocs.io/en/latest/schema_specifications/core/actors/person.html#givenname>`_.
+The "Person" schema demands only one required property, named `"givenName" <schema_specifications/core/actors/person.html#givenname>`_.
 The schema states also that for the property "givenName" only a single value of data type "string" is expected.
 The remaining properties of the schema are optional.
 Based on these constraints, let us define a minimal "Person" instance:

 .. tabs:: instance-formatting